yiyansun/GeoAI/labs/lab03/readme.md

 Please export both parts into a **Word document or PDF** and upload to **Canvas**.

 **Note:** Lab assignments must be submitted electronically to Canvas by the due date.
 Late submissions will incur a 10% penalty per day unless prior notice is given for valid reasons such as illness, academic conflicts, or personal emergencies.
 Flexibility is possible with timely communication, but make-up exams or extensions will only be granted in documented, exceptional cases.

+#### Acknowledgement

+This lab is built upon Zeen Lin's early contribution, and later Miaomiao Li helped me explore the functions of Yolo and created the training dataset.